 Each table must have exactly one primary key: a subset of its attributes that uniquely identify each entity in the table.
 The database uses the primary key to prevent duplicate entries, to relate data across tables, and to accelerate data queries.
 The choice of the primary key will determine how you identify entities.
 Therefore, make the primary key short, expressive, and persistent.

 For example, mice in our lab are assigned unique IDs.

 animal_id of type

 smallint can serve as the primary key for the table

-Mice.
-An experiment performed on a mouse may be identified by two attributes:
+An experiment performed on a mouse may be identified in the table

 DataJoint takes the concept of primary keys somewhat more seriously than other models and query languages.
-Even derived relations, i.e. those produced through operations on base relations have a well-defined primary key.
-All operator on relations are designed in such a way that the result has a well-defined primary key.
+Even table expressions, i.e. those tables produced through operations on other tables, have a well-defined primary key.
+All operators on tables are designed in such a way that the results always have a well-defined primary key.

-In all representations of relations in DataJoint, the primary key attributes always come first and are highlighted somehow (e.g. in a bold font or marked with an asterisk *)
+In all representations of tables in DataJoint, the primary key attributes are always listed before other attributes and highlighted for emphasis (e.g. in a bold font or marked with an asterisk *)